This is one page.

 - Gimli and the halflings seem to change height in some scenes (which is not too distracting, given the races are actually about the same height) but the film-makers managed to be remarkably consistent throughout all three movies.

 - Avoiding this was a major concern of the Transformers film series, not only regarding the established height of these giant robots but regarding how they transform from their alternate mode into those giant robots.
 They had to fit inside their vehicle.
-Realistically Optimus Prime's original cap-over semi-truck design would have resulted in a relatively small robot mode, and so made him a long nose semi.
+Realistically Optimus Prime's original cab-over design would have resulted in a relatively small robot mode, and so they made him a full tractor rig in order to give him enough mass.
 Same thing with Bumblebee's change from a VW Beetle into a Camaro.
 They also had to play with Starscream's transformation scheme so that he didn't completely tower over every other robot, if it was similar to G1 Starscream he should have been upwards of 60 feet (18 m) tall.
 Still, there were some intentional shifts in scale, mostly in regards to being a visual cheat: Optimus was able to hold Sam and Mikaela in one hand and later pinched a pair of glasses between his fingers—the glasses would be over a foot (30 cm) long in comparison.

 - Every Star Trek series is guilty of this, as are most if not all of the films.
 Ex Astris Scientia has frighteningly exhaustive articles about some of the most variably-sized spacecrafts in the franchise.